tfsaggregator/aggregator-cli/doc/command-examples.md

 # Sample Aggregator CLI usage

-Remember that the Instance name must be unique in Azure.
+Remember that the Instance name must be unique in Azure (CLI automatical append `aggregator` suffix to help).

 ```
 # logon